A convergent finite difference-quadrature scheme for the porous medium equation with nonlocal pressure: Viscosity solutions and comparison for the integrated problem

 \section{Viscosity solutions and comparison for the integrated problem}

-Equation \eqref{eq:integP} is a degenerate quasi-linear PDE in non-divergence form.
+Equation \eqref{eq:integP} is a degenerate quasi-linear PDE in nondivergence form.
 It is known to be well-posed in the sense of viscosity solutions.
 We refer to \cite{BiKaMo10} for the case $m=2$, to \cite{StTeVa16} for $m\geq2$, and to \cite{ChJa17} for a more general viscosity solution theory in multi-d that includes \eqref{eq:integP} as a special case.
 In this section we define the concepts of viscosity solutions and discontinuous viscosity solutions.
 We also prove several properties that will be needed for the convergence proof of our numerical scheme.
+Because of later needs, we will state this theory for the (slightly) more general equation